 Conflict Management for Nazhoen Lamten’s Shelter Home

-ADRC students assisted civil society organization Nazhoen Lamten to conduct conflict assessment at their shelter home and designed a simple dispute resolution system for its staff and residents.
+The ADRC assisted civil society organization Nazhoen Lamten to conduct conflict assessment at their shelter home and designed a simple dispute resolution system for its staff and residents.
 Dispute resolution system will give clear understanding to its staff and residents on how to handle a conflict at their shelter home.

-ADRC students observed and took part in mediation at Thimphu District Court (Family and Child Bench) Court Annexed Mediation Unit and Local Government Level mediation in Paro District.
+ADRC students observed and took part in mediation at Thimphu District Court (Family and Child Bench) Annexed Mediation Unit and Local Government Level mediation in Paro District.
 Students got the opportunity to learn about various types of dispute ranging from family to easement and how they are resolved at the local level.